Netis/cloud-probe/USAGE.md

   --nofilter                      force no filter; In online mode, only use when GRE interface
                                   is set via CLI, AND you confirm that the snoop interface is different from the gre interface.
-  --proto_config                  (Experimental feature.
+  --proto-config                  (Experimental feature.
 For linux platform only.)
-                                  The protocol extension's configuration in
+                                  The port mirror extension's configuration in
                                   JSON string format.
 If not set, packet-agent will use default tunnel protocol (GRE with key) to export packet.
+If set, -r/-B/-M is ignore.
+  --monitor-config                (Experimental feature.
+For linux platform only.)
+                                  The monitor extension's configuration in
+                                  JSON string format.
+If not set, network monitor is disabled.
+                                  Now only support NetFlow V1/5/7 protocol..

 ```